yosoytiara/yosoytiara/README.md

 # TIARA

-Hi, I am a Front-end Developer based in New York City
+Hi, I am a Front-end Developer and Graphic Designer based in New York City

 🦋 I’m currently learning Java
 <br>